Anatomy of Agentic Memory: Taxonomy and Empirical Analysis of Evaluation and System Limitations: Evaluation and Pain Points

-To address these limitations, we propose that future evaluations explicitly quantify the \textit{Context Saturation Gap} ($\Delta$), defined as the performance difference between a Memory-Augmented Agent (MAG) and a brute-force Full-Context baseline:
+To address these limitations, we propose that future evaluations explicitly quantify the \textit{Context Saturation Gap} ($\Delta$), defined as the performance difference between a Memory-Augmented Agent (MAG) and a brute-force Full-Context baseline under the same backbone and evaluation protocol:

-A benchmark meaningfully evaluates agentic memory only when $\Delta \gg 0$, indicating that the task exceeds the model’s effective context or attention capacity (e.g., true out-of-memory or lost-in-the-middle regimes), such that external memory provides structural advantage.

-Table~\ref{tab:benchmark_characteristics} summarizes the saturation risk of existing benchmarks based on their statistical scale and structural properties.
-Datasets with limited volume and shallow complexity exhibit high saturation risk, suggesting they are increasingly inadequate for evaluating next-generation memory systems.
+A large positive $\Delta$ indicates that external memory provides an advantage beyond simply placing all available evidence in the prompt, especially in out-of-window or lost-in-the-middle regimes.
+However, $\Delta$ should be viewed as a diagnostic rather than a strict pass/fail criterion, since benchmarks may still evaluate memory through efficiency, updateability, robustness, or evidence faithfulness even when Full-Context remains competitive.